rdhyee/working-open-data-2014/lectures/day19.md

 # Bonus Tutorial Assignment

 I know that some of you would like the chance to compensate for how you did on the midterm.
-(Also for those of you happy with your midterm grade are welcome to participate also.)
+(Those of you who are happy with your midterm grade are also welcome to participate.):

-Everyone is welcome to create public Tutorials: an IPython Notebook on a topic of relevance to the course, which I may have you present to the class in a 5-10 minute tutorial lecture.
-You will receive 5% for each tutorial (which I deem of sufficient quality) up to a max of 4 tutorials; max grade for midterm + tutorials not to exceed 40% in your course grade.
+Everyone is welcome to create public **Tutorials**: an IPython Notebook on a topic of relevance to the course, which you may end up presenting to the class in a 5-10 minute tutorial lecture.
+You will receive 5% for each tutorial that I deem of sufficient quality, up to a max of 4 tutorials; max grade for midterm + tutorials not to exceed 40% in your course grade.

 # Project Proposal Due tomorrow